oblio360/hearthstone-blog/_drafts/hearthcraft-classic-neutral-legendaries.md

 Besides the legendaries we've already reviewed, some legendaries have either faded into the past or only wacky decks play them.
 Here they are:

-Legendary name | Why is is not played
+Legendary name | Why is is not played?
 -------------- | --------------------
 Onyxia         | Too slow.
 She does seem interesting, though.
 Nozdormu       | Too slow, dies to BGH, too freaky.